8 Things to Do with Homeschooled Kids on the Space Coast

 If aircraft aren’t up your student’s alley, but fighting crime and solving mysteries is, then take them to the American Police Hall of Fame.
 This museum is the nation’s first national law enforcement museum and memorial dedicated to officers killed in the line of duty.
 Your homeschooler will learn about the history and current trends in American law enforcement with interactive displays, simulators, and roughly 11,000 artifacts.
 Explore a collection of historic and futuristic police cars or learn about how law enforcement agencies do their forensic investigations and how crime scenes are analyzed.

 Exploring art in its many forms is a fun way to expand your student’s perspective and experience culture in a new way and the Space Coast has a rich history full of culture and art.
 More recently, some of our historic downtown areas have been adding outdoor museums for locals and guests alike to enjoy.
 One of those spots is the Eau Gallie Arts District (EGAD).
 EGAD is home to wall mural creations from artists who are known around the world for their work.
 You’ll get to experience one-of-a-kind designs as you walk the historic streets of Olde Eau Gallie.

 Downtown Melbourne also has murals for you to take in and view as well.
-The area is working towards having around 15-20 murals ranging in size and style, but for now, the area is home to six completed murals so adding this to your outdoor museum tour at EGAD will make for a well-rounded day for your student.
+The area is working towards having around 15-20 murals ranging in size and style, so adding this to your outdoor museum tour at EGAD will make for a well-rounded day for your student.